tgiokas/DMS.Auth/README.md

 ﻿# DMS.Auth microservice with Keycloak

 ## Overview

 **DMS.Auth** is a standalone microservice for authentication and authorization, built using .NET 9 and integrated with **Keycloak**.
 While it is part of the broader **Document Management System (DMS)**, it is designed to work **independently** and can be used in **any modern system** that requires secure identity management.
 It integrates with Keycloak for identity access and user management, and supports both user and machine-to-machine authentication.

 ## Features
-It will support:

-✅ User Authentication / Authorization
+🔒 User Authentication / Authorization ✅

-✅ Role-Based Access Control (RBAC)
+🔑 Role-Based Access Control (RBAC) ✅

-✅ Multi-Factor Authentication (MFA)
+🔐 Multi-Factor Authentication (MFA) ✅

-✅ Email-based Link Authentication
+📧 Email-based Link Authentication

-✅ GSIS (www1.gsis.gr) Integration
+🌐 GSIS (www1.gsis.gr) Integration

-✅ User Provisioning (Auto-Creating Users in Keycloak)
+👥 User Provisioning (Auto-Creating Users in Keycloak) ✅

-✅ GDPR compliance through data anonymization.
+🛡️ GDPR compliance through data anonymization.

-✅ Social Logins: (e.g. Google, Facebook, Apple ID)
+🔗 Social Logins: (e.g. Google, Facebook, Apple ID)

-✅ Admin Dashboard (optional UI)
+📊 Admin Dashboard (optional UI)

 ---

 ## 🧭 MFA-First Login Flow with TOTP

 This microservice handles **authentication and MFA (TOTP)** using:

 - Keycloak (for token issuance and identity provider)